GC THRIVE

 Program Overview

 THRIVE students define their programs of study through a Person-Centered Planning (PCP) process that is steeped in the liberal arts education tradition.
-The learning outcomes expected for all Georgia College students include critical thinking skills, creative problem-solving skills, communication skills, teamwork, civic knowledge and engagement, and intercultural competence.
+The learning outcomes expected for all GCSU students include critical thinking skills, creative problem-solving skills, communication skills, teamwork, civic knowledge and engagement, and intercultural competence.
 These skills are important for all graduates to achieve so that they may thrive in their lives beyond college, in their careers and in their communities.

-In pursuit of the Certificate of Completion in Liberal Arts Education, THRIVE students will enroll in two Georgia College courses each semester.
+In pursuit of the Certificate of Completion in Liberal Arts Education, THRIVE students will enroll in two Georgia College & State University courses each semester.
 The course curriculum will be modified by the THRIVE Academic Coordinator and Peer Mentors.
 THRIVE students will also complete work internships each semester and participate in Student Life activities.

 Admissions